 On March 13, 2024, Cal Microturbine, a distributor of the Company, submitted a demand for arbitration before the American Arbitration Association seeking, among other things, approximately \$24.5 million in damages and alleging that the Company breached its distributor agreement with Cal Microturbine and committed fraud in allowing another company, Capstone Engineered Solutions, to sell, rent and service turbines in Cal Microturbine's exclusive territory under the distribution agreement.
-The parties have completed selection of an arbitration panel; but the matter is in its preliminary stages with no hearing date set as of the date hereof.
-The Company cannot estimate the outcome and plans to fight the claim vigorously.
+The parties have completed selection of an arbitration panel; and the arbitration panel has provided two possible dates in June and October 2025 for a hearing date.
+On August 18, 2024, Cal Microturbine amended its complaint and reduced its damage claim to \$18.8 million.
+The Company has not recorded a liability as of December 31, 2023, as the Company intends to fight the claims vigorously.